 Professional work experience

-- A minimum two-years, post-certification, full-time experience in a clinical laboratory as a medical laboratory scientist is required at the time of application.
+- A minimum two-years, post-certification, full-time experience in a clinical laboratory in the U.S. as a medical laboratory scientist is required at the time of application.
 Preference will be given to those with experience as a generalist or who have worked in multiple areas of the clinical laboratory.
 Applicants with less than two-years of full-time experience may be considered for admission on a case-by-case basis.